jasl/vibe_photos_v4/README.md

 Going forward:

-- When the manifest contents change (for example model swap or cache format bump), the pipeline clears cache artifacts and `cache/index.db` before writing a fresh manifest, forcing regeneration on the next run.
+- When the manifest contents change (for example model swap or cache format bump), the pipeline clears cached artifacts under `cache/` before writing a fresh manifest, forcing regeneration on the next run.
 - When `cache_format_version` changes, older cache directories are treated as untrusted.
 Re-run the preprocessing pipeline to regenerate compatible cache data